privacyidea/privacyidea/doc/installation/ubuntu.rst

 .. index:: ubuntu

-There are ready made packages for Ubuntu 14.04 LTS.
+There are ready made packages for Ubuntu 14.04 LTS and 16.04 LTS [#ubuntu1604]_.
 These are available in a public ppa repository [#ppa]_, so that the installation will automatically resolve all dependencies.